Restaurant Style Palak Paneer Recipe | Creamy Spinach Curry with Indian Cottage Cheese | Punjabi Palak Paneer Recipe

 - Add chopped onions and saute till translucent.

 - Add tomato puree and 1/4 tsp of sugar/honey to cut the acidic factor of tomatoes and spinach.

 - Add garam masala powder and red chilli powder to onion-tomato masala and mix well, then add tsp of yogurt to it.

 - Cook till masala thickens.Add spinach puree to masala and salt as per your taste, mix it well.

 - Add 1/4 cup of water to it if your spinach puree is too thick and cook it for 1-2 minutes.

 - Once gravy starts to thicken, then add cubed paneer pieces to it.
 Mix well.

 - Finally, add dry roasted dried fenugreek leaves(kasuri methi) to the gravy and mix well, switch off the flame and keep it covered for a few minutes.

-- Add some butter/ghee tempered with whole red chillies and serve hot with chapatis, nan bread, paranthas or rice .
+- Add some butter/ghee tempered with whole red chilies and serve hot with chapatis, naan bread, parathas or rice (optional).

 - You can add more garlic in the tempering for a garlicky flavour.